- The Upfit Insider

 What is a Box Truck?
 (Straight Truck Definition + Body Types)

+A box truck—sometimes called a straight truck—is a cab and chassis with an enclosed cargo box (10–26 ft).
+They’re a staple for contractors, delivery trucks, and service fleets across the country.
 Common types of box trucks include dry vans, reefers, and utility builds.
 Most are customized through upfitting: shelving, E-track, ramps, or liftgates for last-mile delivery, trades, or temperature-sensitive loads.

 Box Truck Weight Capacity by Class (Light, Medium, Heavy Duty)